State of BI & Analytics Report

 Industry deep dive: Healthcare

-Most respondents from the Healthcare industry reported growing interest in digital solutions and data, and expect new growth opportunities arising from the COVID-19 pandemic.
+Most respondents from the Healthcare industry reported growing interest in digital solutions and data, and expect new growth opportunities arising from the pandemic.
 In addition, several respondents anticipate improved operations of day-to-day activity of their business due to prioritization of projects, expense reduction, better training, and business refocus.

 Less than half of respondents believe their companies are properly resourced for the data and analytics use cases ahead, yet the majority don’t expect a rise in investment.